 If you’re considering relocating to Portugal, it pays to do plenty of research as to where you might want to settle, although this could obviously be restricted if you are moving to Portugal for work.
 Hiring the services of a relocation specialist could save a great deal of time and provide expert advice on where to live, buying a property, registering for tax and other issues.

-Whilst it is not necessary for EU citizens to have a work permit or a residence permit, the latter is helpful when trying to open a bank account or utilities accounts.
-Portuguese Immigration Control issue both short and long term residence permits, with a short term permit lasting up to a year, and a long term permit lasting five years.
-The long term permit is renewable.
+Whilst it is not necessary for EU citizens to have a work permit or a residence permit, the latter is helpful when trying to open a bank account or utility accounts.
+Portuguese Immigration Control issue both short and long-term residence permits, with a short-term permit lasting up to a year, and a long-term permit lasting five years.
+The long-term permit is renewable.

 If you relocate to Portugal, it’s essential that you obtain adequate medical insurance, and that you do not rely on ‘holiday insurance’.
 Whilst holding a form E111 entitles British citizens to free treatment in Portuguese state hospitals, full health insurance is also recommended, to provide cover for expenses or other issues not included within the E111 scheme.